kopia/kopia/site/content/docs/Upgrade/_index.md

 ### Upgrading Kopia to v0.9

-Kopia v0.9 adds support for several new features thanks to brand new index format.
+Kopia v0.9 adds support for several new features thanks to a brand-new index format.

 If your repository was created in a version older than v0.9, please follow the steps below to upgrade.